 "Traditionally, deaf theater takes written scripts and translates to American Sign Language" before the scene is set up, Cook said.
 "This has given us an opportunity to skip that translation step."

 The program began last year with a partnership between the university and the arts advocacy group Quest: arts for everyone.
-It also provided a two-week intensive set of workshops to three select deaf playwrights last year.
+That year, it also provided a two-week intensive set of workshops to three select deaf playwrights.

-Tim McCarty, president of Quest, said visual theater emphasizes the technical aspects of a show, allowing for audience participation and less reliance on spoken language.
+Tim McCarty, president of Quest, said visual theater emphasizes the technical aspects of a show, allowing for audience participation and less of a reliance on spoken language.